dragonwasrobot/dragonwasrobot.github.io/_posts/2015-09-26-an-interpreter-a-compiler-and-a-virtual-machine.md

 {% gist dragonwasrobot/d46acd3d1f697c9c0030 grammar.txt %}

-which we in turn can translate into an `Inductive` type in Coq like so:
+which we in turn can translate into an `Inductive` type in Coq:

 {% gist dragonwasrobot/d46acd3d1f697c9c0030 arithmetic_expression.v %}

 Here, we state that any instance of the type `arithmetic_expression` is either a literal, an addition expression, or a multiplication expression, as described above.
-Furthermore, we can construct instances of this type by applying the three constructors in the definition.
+Furthermore, we can construct instances of this type by applying the three constructors of the definition.
 For example, if we want to create an `arithmetic_expression` corresponding to the expression $$(2 + 1) \cdot 5$$, we write the following:

 {% gist dragonwasrobot/d46acd3d1f697c9c0030 language_example.v %}

 where the keyword `Compute` is simply used to evaluate the expression.
+Note that we have not yet computed the result of the expression, as we have not yet implemented the semantics of the language.

 ### 3. Interpreter